sanjupipal/prymus_assingment/README.md

 5. /users will get all users
 6. /users/:department will get users of department
-7. /department will get count of all department
+7. /department will get users count of all department